-Exempt employees receive five (5) paid sick days (40 hours) at the time of hire and then five (5) paid sick days (40 hours) each year thereafter on January 1.
-Non-exempt employees receive three (3) paid sick days (24 hours) at the time of hire and then three (3) paid sick days (24 hours) each year thereafter on January 1.
+Employees receive five (5) paid sick days (40 hours) at the time of hire and then five (5) paid sick days (40 hours) each year thereafter on January 1.
 For purposes of this policy, the year is the consecutive 12-month period beginning January 1 and ending on December 31.